-Now that I’m adult, freedom to explore comes in.
+Now that I’m an adult, freedom to explore comes in.
 It also means that I have more time and opportunity to know this blue thing.
 The result?
 I’m fascinated and totally in love with it.
 I always knew that this little fear will not last long.
-As for the present, the ocean offers different experience every time I explore new places.
+As for the present, the ocean offers a different experience every time I explore new places.

-And by exploring new places, I can’t believe that I’ve been to a lot of places and not appreciating what my place have, until the day I decided to try surfing!
+And by exploring new places, I couldn’t believe where I’ve been and not having been able to appreciate what my place has, until the day I decided to try surfing!
 My friends introduced me to this thing called aloha vibe.
-They made me realize what Lanuza, a sleepy town just an hour away from Tandag, where I grew up offers and it is surfing.
+They made me realize what Lanuza, a sleepy town just an hour away from Tandag (where I grew up), offers and….. it is surfing.

 So how was my first surfing experience?
 I will tell you honestly.
-It was a humbling experience for me.
-Since I can’t control the waves, and my upper body strength sucks.
+It was a humbling experience for me since I can’t control the waves and my upper body strength sucks.
 I was not able to enjoy it as what I imagined it to be.
-Maybe because I underestimated how demanding surfing is.
-Or maybe because I’ve done no search on how to prepare for my first ever surfing trip.
-But believe me when I say, I actually want to try it again.
-(And I did.)
+Maybe because I underestimated how demanding surfing is, or maybe because I’ve done no search on how to prepare for my first ever surfing trip.
+But believe me when I say I actually want to try it again.
+(And I actually did.)

-How to Get to Lanuza:
+How to Get to Lanuza, Surigao del Sur:

 Surfing Season: November – March

-- 500 with Instructor (2 hours)
+- Php500 with Instructor per hour

-- 250 without (whole day)
+- Php250 board only (whole day)

 Have you ever tried surfing before?
 Where?
 How was it?
 I like to hear your thoughts about it.